 - Kielbasa is a fully cooked Polish sausage.
 It can be found in the grocery store along with the other smoked sausages.
 Traditionally, kielbasa is a ground pork sausage, but my late husband preferred the beef variety.
 I have made the turkey kielbasa for myself on occasion and the olive oil used in this recipe is sufficient to make up for the lower fat in that sausage.

 - Pierogies are found in the frozen food section.
+They are pasta pockets typically filled with mashed potatoes and flavoring such as cheese or chives.
+Any variety will work, but since I was already adding cheese to the dish, I selected potato and onion pierogies.
 Feel free to make your own homemade pierogies if you like, but that is a time consuming process.

 - Peppers & onions add color and texture to the dish and make it a complete meal in a skillet.